Eesui/cog-face-to-many/README.md

 ## Loras

-The 3D, video game, pixel art, claymation and toy loras are all made by artificialguybr.
+ video game, ps2, cool artificialguybr.
 If you like them you can make a donation to their Patreon or Ko-fi:

 - https://www.patreon.com/user?u=81570187
 - https://ko-fi.com/artificialguybr